JetBrains/teamcity-documentation/topics/multinode-setup.md

 </tip>

+#### Domain Isolation Proxy Configuration

+When enabling the [domain isolation](teamcity-configuration-and-maintenance.md#artifacts-domain-isolation), make sure to configure the `CNAME` record for the artifacts' domain to point to your reverse proxy.

 ### Firewall Settings

 Firewall settings should allow accessing secondary nodes from the agents and from the main TeamCity server (the main server also communicates with the nodes by HTTP).